humane technology social problems

 tool certified by KOLAS – the Korea Laboratory Accreditation Scheme.

-Launched in April 2023, SLTT currently supports English, Japanese, and
+Launched in April 2023, SLTT currently supports Korean, with plans to

-Korean.
-Our mission is to empower people who use sign language to
+mission is to empower people who use sign language to communicate with

-communicate with non-signers, and SLTT is just the first step in our
+non-signers, and SLTT is just the first step in our journey towards an

 Technology that creates a better reading experience for the visually

 The issue: It’s not always easy for blind

 people to dive into a good book.
 Although certain books are published